prabhuomkar/smriti/docs/docs/dev-guide/introduction.md

 # Introduction
-Welcome to the Carousel Developer Guide, your go-to resource for technical information about Carousel.
-Built on a robust and advanced platform, Carousel offers a seamless experience for users.
+Welcome to the Smriti Developer Guide, your go-to resource for technical information about Smriti.
+Built on a robust and advanced platform, Smriti offers a seamless experience for users.

-As a technical user, this guide provides information on various features of Carousel and how to implement them to optimize your photo and video management workflow.
-It covers everything from the system requirements for running Carousel to the technical specifications of our cloud storage solution.
-You can also find detailed instructions on how to migrate to Carousel from your existing solution, and learn how to use our APIs to build custom solutions.
+As a technical user, this guide provides information on various features of Smriti and how to implement them to optimize your photo and video management workflow.
+It covers everything from the system requirements for running Smriti to the technical specifications of our cloud storage solution.
+You can also find detailed instructions on how to migrate to Smriti from your existing solution, and learn how to use our APIs to build custom solutions.

 ## Architecture
 <img alt="Architecture" src='/img/architecture.jpeg' />